 If the interviewer asks you to submit a project after the interview, do your best work but do it quickly.
 Turning in an assignment promptly shows that you’re invested in the hiring process.

 If you and another interviewee are both being seriously considered, submitting quality work with a quick turnaround time could help identify you as the ideal candidate for the job.

 19. Follow up on questions asked during the interview

 If there was a question that you couldn’t answer on the spot, don’t forget to follow up on your promise to provide an answer after the interview.
 It may be tempting to assume they’ll forget about it, and they might, but following up shows that you gave the question the consideration that it deserves and gives you an extra opportunity to remind them of your interest.

 Key strategies include punctuality, thorough research about the company, and demonstrating your skills effectively.
 Showcasing your personality and aligning your values with the company's can also make a positive impression.

 What's the best way to pass a job interview?

 The best way to ace a job interview is by preparing for it.
-Research the company and industry, as well as your potential employer, so you can feel confident in both yourself and what they need from an applicant.
+Research the company and industry, understand the job role, and be ready to showcase how your skills and experiences make you the ideal candidate.

 What to say to impress an interviewer?